Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The Law No. 13.011 of 1958 delegates the Colegio De Contadores De Chile (CCCH) the responsibility for setting accounting standards for non-regulated companies.
-The CCCH has adopted IFRS and for IFRS for Small- and Medium-sized Entities (SMEs) since 2013.
+For non-regulated entities, Law No. 13.011 of 1958 assigns the Colegio de Contadores de Chile (CCCH) responsibility for issuing accounting standards.
+In this capacity, the CCCH has adopted IFRS Accounting Standards and the IFRS for Small and Medium-sized Entities for application by non-regulated entities since 2013.

 -